v5ma/v5ma.github.io/gravitygloves/README.md

 The A-Frame Gravity Gloves Component is a result of the collaborative efforts of the A-Frame WebXR Online Hacknight community.
 We would like to express our gratitude to all the participants who contributed to this project over the course of six weeks.

-If you have any questions, suggestions, or want to get involved in the development of the Gravity Gloves Component, please join us at the [A-Frame WebXR Online Hacknight](https://www.meetup.com/virtualreality/events/).

 We appreciate your interest and support in making the Gravity Gloves Component even better!

 Happy gravity glove interactions in your A-Frame VR experiences!